 So instead of visiting the reindeer farm I’d seen before, I went dog sledding and cross country skiing.
 The savings by booking myself?
 Over €500 to enjoy the most meaningful activities to me.
 And that allowed me to save my annual leave from work (and money) to spend on longer trips that tour companies just don’t offer.

 contributed by Patrick at Germanbackpacker.com

-One advice I could give you to have a better travel experience and how to travel on the cheap is focusing on authentic, free things to do and visit at your destination.
+One advice I could give you to enjoy a better travel experience while also traveling on the cheap is focusing on authentic, free things to do and visit at your destination.
 If I visit a new city, I love attending a “free walking tour” – these tours are typically funded only by tips, guaranteeing you an engaging and fun guide.